stabgan/icd10cm/README.md

 - **Port Conflicts**: The server runs on port 5000 by default.
 If another application is using this port, change the `port` variable in server.js.
 - **ES Module Errors**: This application uses ES modules.
 Ensure you're using Node.js version 14+ and that all import/export statements are correct.

+### Desktop App Issues

+- **File Selection**: If file selection doesn't work in the desktop app, try using the web version to upload your data first.
+- **MongoDB Connection**: The desktop app requires MongoDB to be installed and running on your system.

 ## License